-The Company is subject to continuous disclosure obligations under the ASX Listing Rules and Corporations Act 2001 (Cth).
+The Company is subject to continuous disclosure obligations under the ASX Listing Rules and the Act.
 Subject to some limited exceptions, under the continuous disclosure requirements, the Company must immediately notify the market, through ASX, of any information which a reasonable person would expect to have a material effect on the price or value of the Company's shares.